toevi/RadioAndroidPro/README.md

 **The PRO version has been withdrawn from GitHub and is no longer available for download as APK.**

-The PRO version will be released on the official Google Play Store in 2026.
+The PRO version has been released on the official Google Play Store.

 All previously downloaded APK files will continue to work normally.